slaxor505/AndroidFlowerCare2AWS/README.txt

 About the app
 --------------

-This App reads data from Xiaomi FlowerCare Bluetooth LE sensor periodically at background and upload to reading over MQTT to AWS IOT service
+This App reads data from Xiaomi Mi-Flora Bluetooth LE sensor periodically at background and send readings over MQTT to AWS IOT service

 Build Instructions
 -------------------